Defending ICS and SCADA Systems from Cyber Attacks

 Zero Day and DDoS attacks

 BlackRidge protects resources from zero day and DDoS attacks from unidentified and unauthorized identities while continuing to allow access from authorized identities.
-BlackRidge products are designed to operate at line rate even when under continuous DDoS and brute force attacks.
+BlackRidge products are designed to operate at line rate even when under continuous DDoS and brute force attacks on IoT devices.
 BlackRidge protects directly against specific exhaustion attacks such as SYN and RST flooding, and also against brute force application layer attacks by unidentified or unauthorized users.
 For zero-day attacks, the simple notion is that resources protected behind the network are no longer exposed.
 This allows for legacy systems that may have software or microcode problems to be protected giving full security while internally teams can be working to apply upgrades or resolve issues.

 Lateral Movement and Malware Attacks

 BlackRidge protects against the lateral movement of malware by segmenting network topologies into enclaves requiring authorized identity to enter or leave.
 The enclave boundaries can be arbitrary with respect to the network infrastructure, enabling users on a shared VLAN or subnet different authorities based on their identity.
 Network segmentation is one of the most common deployments for BlackRidge and creates a logical separation from the underlying physical network and simplifies the administration and security control.
 Similarly, BlackRidge protects users from phishing attacks when all network resources are protected by TAC.
 In addition to First Packet Authentication, BlackRidge TAC provides mutual authentication, which provides authentication of the protected resource to the requestor, protecting them from attacks.
 Mutual authentication is not available for unprotected resources, leaving them vulnerable to malware attacks.
+See other tips on how to protect your network from malware attacks.

 Boundary Controls for Data Protection